 When crisis strikes, World Jewish Relief launches emergency appeals to raise funds and provide relevant assistance to those most in need.
-Some of our response includes:
+Some of our refugee crisis response includes:

 2018 Ethiopian Refugees.
 400,000 litres of clean water supplied to Ethiopian refugees displaced by conflict in Northern Kenya.

 2017 South Sudanese Refugees.
 600 South Sudanese refugee women and adolescent girls in Northern Uganda assisted with psychological and small business support.